pizzalover125/slangTranslator/README.md

 ## what's next for Slang Translator
 In the future, I plan to use a different API that is more school-appropriate.
 Also, I will try to make the experience available to the other major browsers.

+## download
+Download the project by installing all the files, going to chrome://extensions, enabling developer mode, and by clicking "Load Unpackerd.
+This project will be available on the Chrome Extension store soon.